JonathanSalwan/ROPgadget/README.md

 Bugs/Patches/Contact
 --------------------

-Please report bugs, submit pull requests, etc. on github at https://github.com/JonathanSalwan/ROPgadget The official page is on shell-storm.org at http://shell-storm.org/project/ROPgadget/
+Please, report bugs, submit pull requests, etc. on GitHub at https://github.com/JonathanSalwan/ROPgadget

 License
 -------

-See COPYING and the license header on all source files.
-For the files in the dependencies/ there are individual licenses in each folder.</p>
+See LICENSE_BSD.txt and the license header on all source files.

 Screenshots
 -----------